Is your Leopard gecko’s tank extra humid?

 Live plants are often used in reptile tanks to increase humidity and moisture.

-However, if you have a low humidity reptile like a Leopard gecko, you may want to reduce the number of live plants you have in the tank.
+However, if you have a low humidity reptile like a Leopard gecko, you may want to reduce the number of live plants in the tank.

 That way, the tank stays dry, but your gecko still has plenty of branches and vines to climb on.